Bo Perasol: UP Fighting Maroons head coach

 Six months after his resignation as the coach of the Ateneo Blue Eagles, Perasol was appointed as the new head coach of the UP Fighting Maroons, replacing Renzy Bajar, who spent only one season as the Maroons' head mentor.
-The appointment of Perasol was announced on May 2, 2016, days before the start of the campaign in the 2016 Filoil Flying V Preseason Hanes Cup against UPHSD Altas.
+The appointment of Perasol was announced on May 2, 2016, days before the start of the campaign in the 2016 Filoil Flying V Preseason Hanes Cup against Perpetual Altas.

 In UAAP Season 81, Perasol led the Maroons to their first UAAP Final Four appearance since 1997, defeating the Adamson Falcons in two games, and first UAAP Finals appearance since 1986, losing to the Ateneo Blue Eagles in two games.

 Perasol and the UP Fighting Maroons returned again to the Semifinals in UAAP Season 82, this time as the second seed team with the twice-to-beat advantage.
 This was the first time that UP got the incentive since the Final Four format was introduced in the UAAP.
 However, they were defeated in two games in the Stepladder Semifinals by the fourth seed UST Growling Tigers, who were the third fourth seed team to enter the UAAP Men's Basketball Finals after the UST Growling Tigers under head coach Pido Jarencio in UAAP Season 76 (2013) and the NU Bulldogs under head coach Eric Altamirano in UAAP Season 77 (2014).
 Perasol was the head coach of then first-seeded Ateneo Blue Eagles team that lost twice to the eventual champions NU Bulldogs in 2014.

 UP announced Perasol's resignation on July 7, 2021.
 Perasol cite the COVID-19 pandemic as his reason for resigning which he said changed his "views, plans and priorities."